JonyMarcos/RPA_Challenge/README.md

   python consumer.py
 7. The RPA will fetch the latest news articles for each search phrase and store the extracted data in an Excel file named `gothamist_news_data.xlsx` in the `output` directory.

-## Known Issues
-- Currently, the RPA can only be executed locally due to limitations in direct execution on the Robocorp platform.
-Efforts are underway to address this issue.

 ## Contributors
 - [João Marcos Cruz](https://github.com/JonyMarcos)